ArturSkrzeta/Full-Stack-Django-Web-App/README.md

    <br>
    - python manage.py startapp blog
   </li>
-  <li>Data migration (first migration will create a database with default tables):
+  <li>Data migration each time when we want to update changes to db (first migration will create a database with default tables):
    <br>
    - python manage.py makemigrations<br>
    - it detects the changes and prepares them to be uploaded to the database
+   - the changes are being saved to migrations directory
   </li>
   <li>Applying changes to db:
    <br>